truebelief/artemis_treeiso/README.md

 ### **`CloudCompare Plugin was developed (May 2023)!`**

 A new upgrade in February 2025 boosts the speed by 5-15x.
-Await to be integrated into CloudCompare
+Integrated into CloudCompare 2.14.alpha now (Windows only).

 ### **`Python version was developed now (January 2025)!`**